-Five streams (streams 32-36) within the Devil Creek drainage are crossed by the proposed access corridor from CM 18.9 to CM 24.5 (Figures 6 and 7).
+Streams 32 and 36 within the Devil Creek drainage are crossed by the proposed access corridor from CM 18.9 to CM 24.5 (Figure 6).
 Elevations of these proposed stream crossing sites range from 2,525 to 3,200 feet.
 Fish species found in streams within this drainage were Dolly Varden and slimy sculpin.